Importance-Based Token Merging for Efficient Image and Video Generation: Experiments

 \subsection{Results}

-In~\cref{tab:t2i}, we compare different token merging methods applied to Stable Diffusion 2~\cite{rombach2022high} for text-to-image generation.
-Our method consistently outperforms ToMeSD~\cite{Bolya2023TokenMF} in this task, especially at higher token merging ratios ($r$).
-For example, at $r=0.75$, our method achieves an FID of 17.75 versus ToMeSD's 20.89.
+In~\cref{tab:t2i} and~\cref{fig:t2i}, we compare different token merging methods applied to Stable Diffusion 2~\cite{rombach2022high} for text-to-image generation.
+Our method consistently outperforms baselines, especially at higher token merging ratios ($r$).
+For example, at $r=0.75$, our method achieves an FID of 17.75 versus ToMeSD~\cite{Bolya2023TokenMF}'s 20.89.
 Agglomerative Token Clustering (ATC)~\cite{haurum2025agglomerative} is not included due to its prohibitive computational cost, as it is CPU-bound and non-batched, making it impractical for large-scale evaluations.
-We provide qualitative comparisons in~\cref{fig:t2i}.
-Note that when the token merging ratio $r$ is small, such as 0.3, our important token pool becomes the whole token set, making it functionally equivalent to ToMeSD.
+Notably, our method also performs well when used with cross-attention maps (\cref{ssec:ablation}).
+When the merging ratio is small, such as 0.3, our important token pool becomes the whole token set, making it functionally equivalent to ToMeSD.

+In~\cref{tab:dit} and~\cref{fig:pixart}, we show our method significantly outperforms ToMeSD when applied to a diffusion transformer, achieving an FID improvement of \textbf{17–48\%}.
+This highlights the generalizability of our approach.

 In~\cref{tab:mv}, we compare ToMeSD and our token merging method in the context of multi-view diffusion.
 Our importance-based token merging method consistently shows improved performance over ToMeSD, especially at higher merging ratios.
 At $r = 0.75$, our method achieves a significant improvement in PSNR (14.58 vs. 13.12) and a much lower LPIPS (0.283 vs. 0.349), highlighting its ability to maintain high output quality even under aggressive token compression.
 Qualitative examples in~\cref{fig:mv} further validate this, showcasing finer geometrical and textual details in the objects generated by our method.